Paris Sex-Appeal

 Paris Sex-Appeal was a monthly French erotic magazine published in Paris by Henri Francois from 1933 to 1951, though it was suspended during World War II.
 It featured light French fiction and articles.
 Illustrations throughout were erotic nudes.
 Each issue featured a single colour plate.

 Publisher

-The editorial office in Paris was at 47 avenue Philippe-Auguste, Paris.
+The Paris editorial office was located at 47 avenue Philippe-Auguste, Paris.
 This address is that of the publishing and printing works of Henri François who owned photogravure machines.
 He published many technical brochures, posters and aviation magazines.
 The magazine Mon Paris, son visage sa vie ardente, which appeared in November 1935, had the same address and shared contributors and advertisements with Paris sex-appeal appear there.
 Meyers also associates with the magazine "Jean Mézerette, an obscure, self-published author of gossipy books denigrating both Hitler and Mussolini whom Paris police files identified as a ‘‘publicist’’ and ‘‘manager of the publication Paris Sex-Appeal.’’